 Ho Chi Minh City has endless souvenir shops, shopping malls, and markets filled with beautiful goods and products made in this wonderful country.
 From Vietnamese coffee to creative greeting cards, from green tea to the classic conical hat, we will make sure you leave Ho Chi Minh City with at least one cool souvenir.

-In this guide, you will find first our top 5 picks for special gifts only to be found in Vietnam, then a list of 10 Vietnamese souvenirs that fall into the categories of things to wear, Vietnamese food and drinks, and lastly decorative products.
+In this guide, you will find our list of 10 Vietnamese souvenirs that fall into the categories of things to wear, Vietnamese food and drinks, and lastly decorative products.
+Then see our top 5 picks for special gifts only to be found in Vietnam.

 10 Typical Delightful Vietnamese Souvenirs